kdvalin/pr-requirements/README.md

 Currently the following requirements can be enforced with this action.

 - Referencing an issue from within the repository
-- Referencing a JIRA ticket, in a format that [Sync2Jira](https://github.com/release-engineering/Sync2Jira) expects
+- Referencing a Jira ticket, in a format that [Sync2Jira](https://github.com/release-engineering/Sync2Jira) expects
-  - `Relates to JIRA: <Project>-<Ticket Number>`
+  - `Relates to Jira: <Project>-<Ticket Number>`
-  - This action will add a comment to the PR with a link to the JIRA ticket
+  - This action will add a comment to the PR with a link to the Jira ticket

-# Usage
+## Usage

 An example workflow is provided below